 The school yearruns from January through to December.
 Compulsory education starts at the age of five or six and lasts for up to 13 years (it’s compulsory up to at least age 16) from preparatory to senior secondary.
 There are public schools, funded by the government and free for Australian citizens and residents, and private schools, which generally charge a fee and may have some differences in their curriculum.
 You can search the Australian Schools Directory to find the location of different kinds of schools and the Good Schools website will help you compare different schools.
 It’s a good idea to get in touch with prospective schools early on.

 The good news is that, despite Australia’s strict regulations, you should be able to bring your cat or dog into the country with you.
 There will be documentation to provide, including evidence your pet is tick- and rabies-free and in good health, and you’ll need to get your pet microchipped.
 There will also be a quarantine period of about 10 days once your pet arrives in Australia before you can be reunited.
 More information on bringing in your pet and how long the process will take can be found on the Department of Agriculture and Water Resources website – along with information on the few other animals that can be imported.
-Links provides a Pet Relocation Service if you do decide to bring your companion over to the Land Downunder.

 National transport in Australia is excellent, and it’s no surprise given the population dispersal across the huge continent.
 It would take approximately 3 days to drive from Melbourne to Perth, and the country is as wide as the distance between London and Moscow.
 There are 300 airports, and trains and intercity busses can also help you get across the country (although Greyhound is the only national bus service).
 You can plan your rail journey on Rail Maps and find information about fares as well as links to regional services.
 Within cities, you’ll generally find excellent public transport too, including busses, trams, trains, and taxis.
 The price for public transport is also quite affordable(click here for more).